 How would you get to know if your event was a success or not?
 Feedbacks, always.
 It is the feedback that brings you the reactions of the audience or attendees.

-To conduct-post event surveys, you must use event feedback tools that will help you know what scale your event has been rated on.
+To conduct-post event surveys, you must use event feedback tools to help you know what scale your event has been rated on.
 You can also use event feedback as a tool to gain virtual leads and convert them to sales.

 Got numerous attendee data?
 Now it’s time you share that data with your event tech system and the virtual platform.
 Secure integration also allows the data to be shared with the marketing automation and CRM system.

-Using integration tools, you can keep your attendee data in one place and can, thus, generate more leads in an organized and easy-peasy manner, and analyze key insights from the event.
+Using integration tools, you can keep your attendee data in one place and thus generate more leads in an organized and easy-peasy manner and analyze key insights from the event.

 Brand building is the most common KPI people have with online events.
 How do you measure if you were successful in brand awareness?
 Look for media mentions, people talking about it on social media, referrals, and repetitive attendees for future events.

 Generating leads from events is imperative for B2B events.
-If you are not generating leads for your product then there’s no point hosting a massive event.
+If you are not generating leads for your product, there’s no point in hosting a massive event.
 Measure success with the number of leads generated and the number of product demos scheduled.

 If you’re an event company, then your KPI should be the revenue generated by your sponsors and partners and the revenue generated by you thus.

-With all these KPIs in place, it is also required to mention that you won’t achieve all your KPIs or even half of your KPIs with your first event.
-You need two to three events to build that brand, to get the best speaker portfolios, to get that gold sponsor, and to get thousands of registrations and attendees.
+With all these KPIs in place, it is required to mention that you won’t achieve all your KPIs with your first event.
+You need two to three events to build that brand, get the best speaker portfolios, get that gold sponsor, and get thousands of registrations and attendees.

 Building your community is just a step away.

 You’ve made it!
 You’ve gone through the basics of virtual events, but we know it’s not that easy.
-That’s why we at Airmeet have made it easy for you to help connect you with your communities in your virtual background as well as around the world.
+That’s why Airmeet has made it easy for you to help connect you with your communities.
+It also allows you to interact within your virtual background as well as around the world.

-This is a new world, and we are just a click away to face it together as a community.
+It is a new world, and we are just a click away from facing it together as a community.